dilyn-corner/ubuntu-core-riscv64/riscv64-components/README.md

 available on Impish, so you don't need to install it here - just do so in the usual way.

-`systemd-bootchart` is not built for RISC-V because upstream has abandonned the project (seems like).
+`systemd-bootchart` is not built for RISC-V because upstream has abandoned the project (seems like).
 If it had kept up with `systemd`, we probably wouldn't have to build it ourselves.
 But here we are.